TheTechnoGuy18/ScaresScrambler_Custom/README.md

-# Scares-Scrambler-Build-13
+# Scares-Scrambler-Build-13-Romanian
-The files and stuff for the Scares Scrambler Build 13
+The files and stuff for the Scares Scrambler Build 13 Romanian edition

 Hey!
-Thanks for trying out the Scares Scramber!
+Thanks for trying out the Scares Scramlber!
 If you're not sure how to work this thing, then go watch this tutorial or something idk: https://www.youtube.com/watch?v=MOQykOsMeEU

 If you think the corrupter has frozen, give it a couple seconds.
 Since Python is an interpreted